vadimzharov/podbackup/README.md

 **This is my first program in Go language.
-I created it for my use case - to backup files from pods running on my home k8s cluster and then restore them using initContainer - so I don't need to use persistent storage for the cluster and can easy delete/create it back.
+I created it for my use case - to backup files from pods running on my home k8s cluster and then restore them using initContainer - so I don't need to use persistent storage for the cluster and can easy delete/create the cluster back if required.
 For example, this tool make backups of my personal HomeAssistant and Vaultwarden**
 ```diff
 **This tool is manupulated with files on S3 bucket.
 Do not use this tool without specifying proper settings or you may loose your data!**
 ```